-Graduating fellows can expect to perform 400-500 of each procedure type (EUS and ERCP) and gain ample exposure to treatment of complex pancreaticobiliary disorders (including pancreatic necrosis, pseudocysts and pancreatic strictures) as well as newer interventional EUS-guided therapeutic techniques.
+Graduating fellows can expect to perform at least 400-500 EUS and ERCPs and gain ample exposure to treatment of complex pancreaticobiliary disorders (including pancreatic necrosis, pseudocysts and pancreatic strictures) as well as newer interventional EUS-guided therapeutic techniques.
 Fellows are also exposed to advanced endoscopic techniques for managing large polyps, palliating gastrointestinal malignancies, treating complex strictures and Zenker’s diverticula, as well as performing celiac plexus neurolysis, deep enteroscopy with single balloon, and direct jejunal tube placement.

 Prospective applicants should apply through the ASGE website, which includes detailed information about the advanced endoscopy fellowship (AEF) match, how to apply, and an application timeline.
-If you have more specific questions, please contact Todd Baron, MD, or Lisa Gangarosa, MD, Co-directors of the Advanced Endoscopy Fellowship, or Jarrett Grimm-Vavlitis, Education Program Manager for the division.
+If you have more specific questions, please contact Todd Baron, MD, or Kelly Hathorn, MD Co-directors of the Advanced Endoscopy Fellowship, or Jarrett Grimm-Vavlitis, Education Program Manager for the division.
 Please note that we only accept applicants who are US citizens or permanent residents.